RenderKit/embree/doc/src/compilation.md

 Windows
 -------

-Embree is tested under Windows using the Visual Studio 2017, Visual Studio 2015 (Update\ 1) compiler (Win32 and x64), Visual Studio 2013 (Update\ 5) compiler (Win32 and x64), Intel® Compiler 17.0 (Update\ 1)
-(Win32 and x64), Intel® Compiler 16.0 (Update\ 1) (Win32 and x64), and
+Embree is tested using the following compilers under Windows:

+  - Visual Studio 2019
+  - Visual Studio 2017
-Clang 3.9 (Win32 and x64).
-Using the Visual Studio 2015 compiler,
+  - Visual Studio 2015 (Update\ 1)
-Visual Studio 2013 compiler, Intel® Compiler, and Clang you can compile Embree for AVX2.
+  - Visual Studio 2013 (Update\ 5)
+  - Intel® Compiler 2019 Update 6
+  - Intel® Compiler 2017 Update 8
+  - LLVM Clang 9.0.0

 To compile Embree for AVX-512 you have to use the Intel® Compiler.

 Embree supports using the Intel® Threading Building Blocks (TBB) as the tasking system.
 For performance and flexibility reasons we recommend